-- Project Quicksilver in Hang gliding before 1973.
+- Project Quicksilver in Hang gliding before 1973 part 2.
 Although not strictly a flex-wing in that any change in geometry of the wing in flight had no direct bearing on its flying characteristics, the Quicksilver was built using contemporary flex-wing hang glider technology.

 - CGS Falcon in Elberta Dune, Michigan, July 1974